Willo Perron

 EO

-Artists like Kanye, Beyoncé, and Rihanna were building out not just music but entire movements.
+Artists like Kanye, Beyoncé, and Rihanna were building not just music but movements.
 But what really cemented Kanye for me was the Runaway video in 2010.
-Rap always had a mainstream appeal, but it really did become mainstream in this way, and then putting art on top of it that was mainstream and high level.
-It just broke people because they didn’t expect it.
+Rap had always been mainstream-adjacent, but that moment made it truly mainstream—and then layered art on top of it that was both popular and high-level.
+It broke people because they didn’t expect it.

 WP

 When Kanye and I met, we had the same intentions.
-We wanted to hyphenate culture—to wedge things together that didn’t necessarily make sense.
-I remember when Yohji Yamamoto made a sneaker with Adidas, this was before Y-3; the fact that legitimate fashion and street culture touched each other was mind-blowing.
-It felt like the most exciting thing that could possibly happen.
-Our goal was to mix these worlds together and make hybrid babies out of them.
+We wanted to hyphenate culture—to fuse things that didn’t naturally go together.
+I remember when Yohji Yamamoto made a sneaker with Adidas—before Y-3.
+The fact that legitimate fashion and street culture touched each other was mind-blowing.
+It felt like the most exciting thing that could happen.
+Our goal was to merge those worlds and make hybrid babies out of them.

-To be honest, I had no premonition for how big and lasting it would be, and it still feels like the dominant thing.
-But the intention was always to legitimize what we loved, to blend it with what we were interested in—art and fashion, which we were outsiders to.
+To be honest, I had no sense of how big and lasting it would be—and it still feels dominant.
+But the intention was always to legitimize what we loved, to mix it with what we were drawn to: art and fashion, which we were outsiders to.
 It was about cracking those doors open for ourselves.
 And it really was for ourselves—we weren’t doing it for the greater good.
-We just thought: we should be able to sit in the front row, or be in museums, whatever it is.
-Kanye is so strong-willed, such a lightning rod for all of these conversations, that it made me more introspective.
-It was a great combination—two people aiming for the same goal.
+We thought: we should be able to sit in the front row, or be in museums, whatever it is.
+Kanye is so strong-willed—such a lightning rod for these conversations—that it made me more introspective.
+It was a powerful combination: two people aiming at the same thing.

 EO

 You designed JAY-Z’s Roc Nation offices.
-Obviously that alone isn’t the company’s identity, but it speaks to how integral you were in building out their brand and image.
-And it’s interesting—you’re so different from everyone there, but you all share the same creative drive.
-Both parties are essentially artist-run businesses.
+Obviously the space alone isn’t the company’s identity, but it speaks to how integral you were in building their brand and image.
+And it’s interesting—you’re so different from everyone there, but you share the same creative drive.
+Both entities are, essentially, artist-run businesses.
 What was the process of developing that brand?

 WP

 We started with the identity.
-They had this logo that looked kind of like action-sports or maybe some aftermarket car sort of thing.
+They had a logo that looked like action sports—or maybe aftermarket automotive.
 It was aggressive, one-note.
-They didn’t need to change it completely; they just needed to finesse their intention.
-So we brought in some great type designers.
-It was myself, my partner Brian Roettinger, along with Deutsche & Japaner from Germany.
-We took the hard edge off what already existed, then developed a full type program and layout system.
+They didn’t need to change it completely; they just needed to refine the intention.
+So we brought in great type designers.
+It was myself, my partner Brian Roettinger, and Deutsche & Japaner from Germany.
+We softened the hard edge of what already existed and then developed a full type program and layout system.
 It was more of a renovation than a reinvention.
 We didn’t want to throw the baby out with the bathwater—it was about finessing what they had, making it usable and functional.

 EO

-You worked with him on album covers, tours, and then working on his company—all different things, but music is the thing that touches everything.
+You worked with him on album covers, tours, and then the company—all different modes, but music is the throughline.
 You’ve basically grown up with these people.

 WP

-Yeah.
-But also, I’m a JAY-Z fan first and foremost.
-It’s a weird thing—it’s not really in the cards for a French Canadian kid from Montreal to be in the sort of apex of all this.
-Given the opportunity all these things sort of fell into place.
-I also think there’s a brilliance—and this is probably mostly a Kanye credit than anything else—in taking opinions from someone outside your immediate world.
-When we met, I had just left Apple, and right away he had this sense that I had information he wanted to explore.
-That trickled down to Gaga, to Rihanna, to Jay-Z.
+Yes in a way, but I’m a JAY-Z fan first and foremost.
+It’s a strange thing—it’s not really in the cards for a French Canadian kid from Montreal to end up at the apex of all this.
+But once the opportunity appeared, everything aligned.
+I also think there’s a brilliance—and this is probably more to Kanye’s credit than anyone’s—in seeking opinions from outside your immediate world.
+When we met, I had just left Apple, and he immediately sensed I had information he wanted to explore.
+That curiosity filtered down to Gaga, to Rihanna, to JAY-Z.

 EO

 I’m interested in these artists as commercial entities.
 It’s the brand of Rihanna, the brand of JAY-Z, the brand of Kanye—and before that, the brand of Apple.
-Then you also did the American Apparel stores.
-That’s basically the last 15 years of culture.
+And then you also designed the American Apparel stores.
+That’s essentially the last 15 years of culture.

 WP

 Twenty years.
 American Apparel was around 2000.
 But before American Apparel, there was Rawkus Records.
-Rawkus might not be as commercially significant, but that was the label Kanye wanted to be signed to.
-He was in front of our office in ’98/’99, trying to get signed.
-Rawkus was the label that put out Mos Def and Talib Kweli, and it really defined the counterbalance to the jiggy, basketball jersey, gold-chain, drug-dealer rap of that era.
-The reason why someone like Kanye, or contemporary rap in general, could exist was because of that moment, and he was very aware of it.
-He was vacillating between whether he could land at Roc-A-Fella or Rawkus.
+Rawkus might not have been as commercially significant, but it was the label Kanye wanted to be signed to.
+He was outside our office in ’98/’99, trying to get in.
+Rawkus put out Mos Def and Talib Kweli—it really defined the counterbalance to the jiggy, basketball-jersey, gold-chain, drug-dealer rap of that era.
+The reason someone like Kanye—or contemporary rap in general—could exist was because of that moment.
+He was aware of it.
+He was torn between whether he could land at Roc-A-Fella or Rawkus.
 At that time, I was the art director at Rawkus, but we never met.

-Rawkus was also important because we valued aesthetics.
-Nobody in hip hop was prioritizing design at that point.
-Rawkus had an overarching visual language—people were trying to mimic it.
-One of the only other places you saw that kind of attention to design was ego trip, the independent hip hop magazine founded by Sacha Jenkins and Brent Rollins, which ran from ’94 to ’98.
-It was amazing to see the beginning of design and aesthetics being taken seriously in rap.
+Rawkus also mattered because we cared about aesthetics.
+Nobody in hip hop was prioritizing design then.
+Rawkus had an overarching visual language—people tried to replicate it.
+One of the only other places you saw that level of attention to design was ego trip, the independent hip hop magazine founded by Sacha Jenkins and Brent Rollins, which ran from ’94 to ’98.
+It was incredible to see design and aesthetics treated seriously in rap for the first time.

 EO

-You’ve defined culture in such a specific way.
-I even worked at American Apparel for a bit—at the Malibu store on PCH—and felt how much of an environment it was, not just a job.
+You’ve shaped culture in such a specific way.
+I even worked at American Apparel briefly—at the Malibu store on PCH—and I felt how much it was an environment, not just a job.

 WP

 No, it’s such an incredible thing.
-I give so much credit to Dov Charney for having the guts to hire a bunch of kids with no experience—just people he thought were cool.
-The whole thing needed a bit of backbone, and maybe the reason it doesn’t exist anymore.
-But so many amazing people—a lot of my friends now who are incredible creatives and productive creators of art, design, and music—had their first job at American Apparel..
+I give Dov Charney a lot of credit for having the guts to hire kids with no experience—just people he thought were cool.
+The whole operation needed a bit more backbone, which might be why it doesn’t exist anymore.
+But so many incredible people—a lot of my friends now who are major creative forces in art, design, and music—had their first job at American Apparel.

 EO